-This picture of "The Cries of London: Peas, Strawberries, Cherries," is painted on the fore-edge of the book Poems, by the late William Cowper, Esq. of the Inner-Temple. v2 London: 1820.
-It is in a phenominal collection of fore-edge paintings, from the Rare Books Department of the Boston Public Library, online HERE.
+This picture of "The Cries of London: Peas, Strawberries, Cherries," is painted on the fore-edge of the book Poems, by the late William Cowper, 1820.
+It is in a phenomenal collection of fore-edge paintings, from the Rare Books Depart. of the Boston Public Library, HERE.
+To view the image the pages were fanned out...

 Fore-edge paintings are viewed by slightly fanning the page edges.
 When closed the edges of the page may be gold gilded.
 To view a video snippet of revealing the painting, see HERE, at Martin Frost's site, which also shows a Split Double Press, at right.